• Share this on:

 Source: Deloitte

-European legislation is also moving towards increased sustainability, thus making it a requirement rather than an option.
-With the European Green Deal, the European Union (EU) strives to become climate-neutral by 2050.
-New and updated legislation that will be implemented in the coming years will make sustainability a requirement.
+European legislation is also moving towards increased sustainability, making it a requirement rather than an option.
+With the adoption of the European Green Deal, the European Union (EU) strives to become climate-neutral by 2050.
+This will provide a legal framework for sustainability and will help make sustainable corporate behaviour a must.

-The European Commission has started to develop a variety of proposals for new and updated green and social legislation.
-Particularly relevant proposals for the HDHT sector include:
+The European Green Deal provides a legal framework for social and environmental sustainability.
+The European Commission has started working on various proposals for new and updated green and social legislation.
+Relevant proposals for the HDHT industry include the:

-One main building block of the Green Deal is the circular economy action plan.
-In a circular economy, waste is eliminated through such concepts as repair, reuse and recycling.
+A main building block of the Green Deal is the circular economy action plan.
+In a circular economy, waste is eliminated through repair, reuse and recycling.

 Source: European Parliament @ YouTube

-A typical product lifecycle consists of five aspects or stages.
-To move towards a circular economy, the end of a product’s life should start a new cycle.
-This ensures that waste no longer ends up in landfill, but can be regenerated into new materials, thereby starting a new lifecycle.
+A typical product lifecycle consists of 5 stages.
+To move towards a circular economy, a product’s end of life starts up a new cycle.
+Waste no longer ends up in landfills, but is used to create a new material, starting up a new lifecycle.

 Five stages of a circular product lifecycle

-It is possible to introduce more environmentally friendly and socially responsible practices in each of the five stages.
-As a producer, you have the most control over sustainable practices in the first three stages: material, production and distribution.
+You can introduce new or more environmentally friendly and socially responsible practices in each stage.
+As a producer, you have the most control over the first 3 stages: material, production and distribution.

-Table 1: Examples of environmentally and socially sustainable practices in each stage of the product lifecycle
+Table 1: Examples of sustainable practices per stage of the product lifecycle

 Environmentally friendly practicesSocially responsible practices